Skip to content

 while True:

-If you stop calling tick(), the window freezes and no fresh input arrives.
-This is why you must keep the loop running even when nothing happens yet.
+If you stop calling tick(), the window freezes and input stops updating.

 get_keys_pressed()